-- As listed in the 'all staff' section, plus: - Embed consent, mental wellbeing, healthy relationships and staying safe online into the curriculum.
+- As listed in the 'all staff' section, plus: - Embed consent, mental wellbeing, healthy relationships and staying safe online into the - PSHE / Relationships education, relationships and sex education (RSE) and health education curriculum.
 "This will include being taught what positive, healthy and respectful online relationships look like, the effects of their online actions on others and knowing how to recognise and display respectful behaviour online.
 Throughout these subjects, teachers will address online safety and appropriate behaviour in an age appropriate way that is relevant to their pupils' lives."